The Presidential Culinary Museum®

 CATCH the CBS TELEVISION (CLICK ME)!
 4-PART MINI-SERIES

 Moving into 2019, we have had 24,230,000+ visitors to the center, website, museum, and been featured on CNN International, PBS, and FOX to 2.6 billion viewers.
 We've been featured in 160+ newspapers and magazines on earth, in just ten years.
-As seen in The Official Museum Directory in partnership with the American Alliance of Museums (AAM), a licensed partner with Google Cultural Institute, and officially listed with the North Carolina Museum Council (NCMC) featuring artifacts, antiques and private items sent from the United States National Archives, The Bush Foundations, President Carter, President Reagan, President Ford, President Obama, President Trump, President Eisenhower, and The Clinton Foundation.
+As seen in The Official Museum Directory in partnership with the American Alliance of Museums (AAM), as a Blue Star Museum with the National Endowment for the Arts, a licensed partner with Google Cultural Institute, and officially listed with the North Carolina Museum Council (NCMC) we are featuring each of the Presidents.
+Additionally, artifacts, antiques, and private items have been sent from the United States National Archives, The Bush Foundations, President Carter, President Reagan, President Ford, President Obama, President Trump, President Eisenhower, and The Clinton Foundation.
 The Presidential Culinary Museum® is a small portion of the United States Food History Museum™ (USFHM) heralding Presidential Food Service, the slow food movement, major food manufacturers and their brands as well as the famous icons developed in America sold worldwide like the Baby Ruth candy bar, Heinz catsup, Coca-Cola, Reeses and so many more...
 See our shows in Asia, Europe and the America's, here.

 See our Press Page for a complete list of the past 20 Media Advisories, News Releases and Press Releases over the years.
 There is high resolution, 300-DPI photographs.
 Catch us in a new, four-part mini-series with CBS Television (click here) for 2018 showcasing the Trump, museum, Clinton, and Lincoln episodes!

-- Defeat our Pokemon GYM leader and get free admission for the whole group!
+- Defeat our Pokemon GYM leader!
 (The museum was listed worldwide by Pokemon GO Game as a gymnasium).

 - The museum building talks out loud on 540 AM radio.
 Try it from your car!

-- See our exhibit on the top floor, Clinton, and Cleveland: "Democrats with good taste..."
+- See our exhibits online of Clinton, and Cleveland: "Democrats with good taste..."